Housing | Rents

 How have rental costs changed after accounting for changes in unit size?

 Many fire-affected households face these rising costs despite moving to smaller units.
-While it is unsurprising that 70% of participants who now have more bedrooms are facing increased rental costs, more than half of the respondents who downsized to fewer bedrooms also reported rent increases.
-Additionally, more than a third of those who maintained the same number of bedrooms.
-Further analysis of reported unit size shows a marked drop in the number of households renting 3-bedroom or 4+-bedroom units compared to before the fires, and a corresponding jump in rentals of 1-bedroom units.
+While it is unsurprising that the majority of participants who now have more bedrooms are facing increased rental costs, about half of the respondents who downsized to fewer bedrooms also reported rent increases.
+While, roughly 50% of those who maintained the same number of bedrooms are still paying more in rent, there has been a downward trend in the last few months and conversely an increase in the percentage of people paying less for the same number of bedrooms.
+Further analysis of reported unit size shows a drop in the number of households renting 3-bedroom or 4+-bedroom units compared to before the fires, and a corresponding small increase in rentals of 1-bedroom or studio units.
 Moreover, rent increases are substantial.
-Compared to before the fires, renters typically pay 43% for the same or fewer bedrooms.
-Normally, downsizing leads to lower expenses but the reduced rental availability appears to have offset any savings.
+Compared to before the fires, renters report rents that are 50-60% higher for the same or fewer bedrooms.
+The price paid for larger units with 3 or more bedrooms has increased the most, with rents rising by almost 90%.
+Since August 2024, the rental cost burden has not eased.
 Renters on Maui are caught in a housing vise: paying more for less.